Mebaghi/DataBase-Project/README.md

 A relational database designed and implemented for a **Project Management System** as part of a university Database course.

-The project focuses on database design principles, normalization, SQL programming, and advanced database objects using **MySQL**.
+The project focuses on relational database design, normalization, and advanced SQL programming using **MySQL**.

----

 ## Features